-Once you have passed vetting you will either be:
+If you are successful at RAD you will either be:

 - put through the vetting process if a position is available immediately - Put onto a reserve list to wait for a position to become available.
 As soon as it does you will move into the vetting process.
-Once you have passed your POELT course you will begin working in your allocated establishment.